utin-francis-peter/react-plugin/README.md

 return <button> ... </button>
 ```

-In conclusion, getting missing expected prop errors during run-time isn't the best as such errors can be received during development if it were to be a typescript project with compulsory prop interfaces.
+In conclusion, getting missing prop errors during run-time isn't the best as such errors can be received during development if it were a typescript project with compulsory prop interfaces.

 ### Single Transaction Bridge Flow